mariannebarreto/mariannebarreto/README.md

 ### :woman_technologist: About Me :

-:telescope: I’m Mariana Hernández, you can call me Ari.
+:telescope: Hi!
+I’m Mariana Hernández Barreto, but you can call me Ari.
 I work as Front-end developer and I'm focusing my way on the use of React.

 :seedling: Working on Lumine : web app for taking notes.